meilisearch/documentation/guides/introduction/quick_start_guide.md

 ::::

-`instant-meilisearch` uses [instantSearch](https://github.com/algolia/instantsearch.js an open-source library that generates a search interface.
+`instant-meilisearch` uses [instantSearch](https://github.com/algolia/instantsearch.js an open-source library that generates everything you need from a search interface.